nyarla/.github/SUPPORT.md

 - Send me feature request via GitHub Issue
 - Or make pull request and send to my repository

-If you think "this project does not have active development" to my projects, **your best is fork it**.
+If you think "this project does not have active development" on my projects, **your best action is fork it**.
-I'm always welcome to fork my project under the respect of original licenses.
+I'm always welcome to fork my project with the respect of original licenses.

 ## For non-English speakers